phryneas/redux-starter-kit/docs/api/createAsyncThunk.md

     },
     [updateUser.rejected]: (state, action) => {
       if (action.payload) {
-        // if a rejected action has a payload, it means that it was returned with rejectWithValue state.error = action.payload.errorMessage
+        // If a rejected action has a payload, it means that it was returned with rejectWithValue state.error = action.payload.errorMessage
       } else {
         state.error = action.error